 Prox & Access Control Cards

+A card access system grants access only to employees or members holding a proximity card or badge.
 Prox cards use radio frequency technology (RFID) to wirelessly open doors once when they are within range of a prox card reader.
-Shop a full line of proximity cards, fobs, and adhesive tags compatible with any major brand of access control systems.Standard
+Shop a full line of proximity cards, fobs, and adhesive tags compatible with any major brand of card access control systems.Standard

 as low as: $2.79

-Stop settling for the long lead times & high prices of HID Cards.
-Your order of AlphaPass credentials will be ready within 24-48 hours.
-This means you'll get your credentials weeks faster than with HID Cards—and at a fraction of the cost.
+Stop settling for the long lead times & high prices of HID proximity cards and access control systems.
+Your order of AlphaPass credentials will be ready within 1 - 4 days.
+This means you'll get your card access system credentials weeks faster than with HID Cards—and at a fraction of the cost.